 The Flex works just as well for sidewalk strolling as it does for dirt trail running.

 Yes, absolutely you can, and many people do, but there are trade offs.
-Some joggers have large storage and a locking swivel front wheel that allow them do the job of a standard full-size stroller, as long as you drive a car large enough to transport it and you don't want to take it anywhere too crowded.
+Some joggers have large storage and a locking swivel front wheel that allow them to do the job of a standard full-size stroller, as long as you drive a car large enough to transport it and you don't want to take it anywhere too crowded.
 We like both the BOB Revolution Flex

 and the Thule Urban Glide

 for use as standard strollers because their swivel wheels mean good maneuverability in small spaces, and rubber tires mean easy to push and turn on uneven surfaces.
-They both have nice storage features and seating for passengers, with deep seat reclines for napping, nice suspension and large canopies.
+They both have nice storage features and seating for passengers, with deep seat recline angles for napping, nice suspension, and large canopies.
 However, they are larger than some standard options when folded, and can be hard to pick up and stow.
 On the bright side, they are generally similar in weight as many full-size competitors.
 The Thule Urban Glide

 is 22.6 lbs compared to 27.8 lbs for the UPPAbaby Vista